Mohammedsafa/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 # Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office
+###Objective:
+exploring movie durations since it started.

-Loading data set of Netflix, filter, manipulation, and visualization it.
-Implemented by using some packages of Python like pandas, and matplotlib.
-Using concepts of intermediate Python.
+Loading data set of Netflix, filtering, manipulating, and visualizing it.
+Implemented using pandas, and matplotlib.
+Using intermediate Python.